J. M. Smucker (NYSE:SJM) Updates FY 2022 Earnings Guidance

 J. M. Smucker (NYSE:SJM – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $8.350-$8.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.570.
+The company provided earnings per share (EPS) guidance of $8.350-$8.650 for the period, compared to the Thomson Reuters consensus estimate of $8.570.
 The company issued revenue guidance of $7.88 billion-$7.96 billion, compared to the consensus revenue estimate of $7.99 billion.

-SJM has been the subject of several analyst reports.
-JPMorgan Chase & Co. cut their target price on shares of J. M. Smucker from $144.00 to $143.00 and set a neutral rating for the company in a research note on Wednesday, March 2nd.
-Citigroup cut their target price on shares of J. M. Smucker from $138.00 to $131.00 and set a neutral rating for the company in a research note on Wednesday, March 2nd.
-Morgan Stanley cut their target price on shares of J. M. Smucker from $130.00 to $117.00 and set an underweight rating for the company in a research note on Wednesday, March 2nd.
-The Goldman Sachs Group upped their price objective on shares of J. M. Smucker from $107.00 to $111.00 in a research note on Thursday, February 17th.
-Finally, William Blair reaffirmed a market perform rating on shares of J. M. Smucker in a research note on Tuesday, March 1st.
-One analyst has rated the stock with a sell rating, nine have assigned a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat.com, J. M. Smucker has a consensus rating of Hold and an average price target of $133.58.
+SJM has been the subject of a number of analyst reports.
+Credit Suisse Group lowered their price target on J. M. Smucker from $140.00 to $130.00 and set a neutral rating for the company in a research report on Wednesday, March 2nd.
+Morgan Stanley dropped their target price on shares of J. M. Smucker from $130.00 to $117.00 and set an underweight rating on the stock in a research report on Wednesday, March 2nd.
+William Blair reaffirmed a market perform rating on shares of J. M. Smucker in a report on Tuesday, March 1st.
+UBS Group assumed coverage on J. M. Smucker in a research report on Wednesday.
+They set a sell rating and a $123.00 price target for the company.
+Finally, Citigroup reduced their price objective on J. M. Smucker from $138.00 to $131.00 and set a neutral rating for the company in a research note on Wednesday, March 2nd.
+Two investment analysts have rated the stock with a sell rating, ten have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, J. M. Smucker has an average rating of Hold and a consensus target price of $132.77.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, March 1st.
-Investors of record on Friday, February 11th were paid a dividend of $0.99 per share.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, March 1st.
+Shareholders of record on Friday, February 11th were paid a dividend of $0.99 per share.
+This represents a $3.96 annualized dividend and a dividend yield of 2.93%.
 The ex-dividend date was Thursday, February 10th.
-This represents a $3.96 annualized dividend and a yield of 2.97%.
-J. M. Smucker’s dividend payout ratio is currently 74.58%.
+J. M. Smucker’s dividend payout ratio (DPR) is presently 74.58%.

-A number of hedge funds have recently made changes to their positions in the stock.
-Metropolitan Life Insurance Co NY boosted its position in shares of J. M. Smucker by 16.3% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 12,315 shares of the company’s stock valued at $1,673,000 after purchasing an additional 1,728 shares during the period.
-Flagship Harbor Advisors LLC raised its stake in shares of J. M. Smucker by 257.4% during the 4th quarter.
-Flagship Harbor Advisors LLC now owns 8,459 shares of the company’s stock worth $1,149,000 after purchasing an additional 6,092 shares in the last quarter.
-Peapack Gladstone Financial Corp raised its stake in shares of J. M. Smucker by 6.3% during the 4th quarter.
-Peapack Gladstone Financial Corp now owns 6,766 shares of the company’s stock worth $919,000 after purchasing an additional 398 shares in the last quarter.
-NewEdge Advisors LLC bought a new position in shares of J. M. Smucker in the 4th quarter valued at approximately $526,000.
-Finally, Synovus Financial Corp raised its stake in shares of J. M. Smucker by 29.6% in the 4th quarter.
-Synovus Financial Corp now owns 3,520 shares of the company’s stock valued at $478,000 after acquiring an additional 804 shares in the last quarter.
-83.19% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Ulland Investment Advisors LLC purchased a new position in J. M. Smucker during the 4th quarter valued at about $31,000.
+Richwood Investment Advisors LLC bought a new position in shares of J. M. Smucker during the fourth quarter valued at approximately $58,000.
+Zullo Investment Group Inc. purchased a new position in J. M. Smucker during the 4th quarter valued at $90,000.
+Belpointe Asset Management LLC boosted its stake in shares of J. M. Smucker by 7.3% during the 4th quarter.
+Belpointe Asset Management LLC now owns 1,405 shares of the company’s stock valued at $191,000 after purchasing an additional 95 shares in the last quarter.
+Finally, Integrated Wealth Concepts LLC bought a new position in shares of J. M. Smucker in the 4th quarter worth approximately $213,000.
+83.19% of the stock is owned by institutional investors.

 About J. M. Smucker (Get Rating)